matheusvps/Selic-Calculator/README.md

 I started by interpreting the database, noting that the Selic rate was not updated on weekends and holidays (which makes sense).

-From that I created functions:
--getDate (which splits the json into columns and rearranges the dates) -getRate (which retrieves the Selic rate value of the day) -existData ( which checks if the corresponding date exists )
+From that I created functions: getDate (which splits the json into columns and rearranges the dates), getRate (which retrieves the Selic rate value of the day), existData ( which checks if the corresponding date exists )

 With these functions, I built the financial calculator by accumulating the daily values ​​​​in the starting capital, with due knowledge of compound interest.